International Women’s Day Marketing – 7 Inspiring Ideas

 You may feel like women’s rights and the need for equality and inclusivity are all common knowledge by now.
 Everyone knows about it, right?
 How can they not?

-Well, to the contrary, there are a lot of issues that people either do not know about at all.
+Well, to the contrary, there are a lot of issues that people do not know about at all.
 Or only have a cursory knowledge of.
 So in your women’s day marketing, pick a topic that you resonate with and matches your brand as well.
+Or come up with a topic based on this year’s theme.
 Then, launch informative creatives and campaigns around these so that the customer can see the value in them clearly.

 The ideal platform to launch these educational and informative campaigns is social media.
 Since Gen Z and Millennials are predominantly active on social media platforms, you can leverage these campaigns to connect with them and converse with them.